What is a Dynamic Purchasing System (DPS)?

 - After the DPS has been established, LCP members can run a competitive tendering exercise using DPS approved Suppliers and award local contracts;

 - By using the DPS there is no need for an LCP member to separately advertise its procurement requirement;

 - Encourages competition – it is easier for local Suppliers used by LCP members to get on to the DPS and join at any time during its period of validity;

-The new DPS will be available for use by LCP members in March 2019.
-The new DPS for Minor Works is in the pipeline.
-It is anticipated that it will be available for use by Summer 2019.
+The new DPS will be available for use by LCP members from 01st April 2019.
+The new DPS for Minor Works will be available for from July 2019.

 DPS for Minor Works

 - Please visit the Minor Works page for further information.